Adaptive sticky banner

 Adaptive sticky banners provide maximum efficiency by optimizing the size of the ad on each device.
 This ad type lets developers set a maximum allowable ad width, though the optimal ad size is still determined automatically.
 The height of the adaptive sticky banner shouldn't exceed 15% of the screen height.

-This guide shows how to integrate adaptive sticky banners into Android apps.
-In addition to code examples and instructions, it contains format-specific recommendations and links to additional resources.
+This guide covers the process of integrating adaptive sticky banners into Android apps.
+Besides code samples and instructions, it contains format-specific recommendations and links to additional resources.

 Prerequisite